Posted August 19th, 2019

 Today our team was strengthened by a student from Riga Technical University, Latvia.
 Her name is Elīza Aleksandra Kūkoja, studying Environmental Science and in recent years involved in different projects related to health and sustainability.
 Her motto: leave your comfort zone and learn from each other.
-Eliza is motivated to join Cool Down The Planet and assist us to unroll our platform.
-This means: finding serious candidates to answer the first three challenges on Cool Down The Planet.
-Furthermore looking for opportunities to work out a next challenge.
+Eliza is motivated to join Cool Down The Planet and assist us to unroll our video platform.
+She will help us find suitable subjects to be featured in her country.
 We first asked her to answer some questions.

 Eliza, can you introduce yourself?